apiwatcher/flask-ouath2-provider/README.rst

 A simple flask oauth2 provider
 ================================

-This project aims to be lightweight oauth2 provider for flask based applications.
-It uses JWT (PyJWT) to create tokens and thus it does not need any storage for the tokens.
+This project aims to be lightweight (not only) oauth2 provider for flask based applications.

-Functionality now is rather limited - just password and client credentials grant authorization + token refresh.
-The other parts of ouath2 process and some documentation are coming soon.
+Currently it supports:
+ - Issuing authorization codes
+ - Issuing JWT tokens for password, authorization_code, client_credentials
+  grants
+   - Out of the box support for refresh tokens
+   - No need for storage, token is self contained and it's validity can be checked without accessing DB

 The project is still in alpha state, API might change a bit in future.